jsadeli/spinwheel/README.md

 # Spin Wheel

-An interactive spin wheel web application built as a single HTML page.
-This app allows users to create customizable spinning wheels for random selection and decision making.
+An interactive spin wheel progressive web application with a user progression system.
+Perfect for making random selections, choosing winners, or making decisions in a fun and interactive way.

 ## About

-This is a simple, lightweight spin wheel application that runs entirely in the browser.
-Perfect for making random selections, choosing winners, or making decisions in a fun and interactive way.
+This app allows users to create customizable spinning wheels for random selection and decision making, while having fun doing so.
+Built as a single HTML page using pure HTML, Javascript, and CSS.
-Vibe coding a Spin Wheel app into existence with the assistance of Gemini 3 Pro...
+It is a lightweight spin wheel application that runs entirely in the browser.
+With the assistance of Gemini 3 Pro, this app was built as to solve a real operational crisis of the technical team at Samuel Kripto.

 Screenshot: